dandas102/ee-Data-Preprocessing/README.md

 # Entending and re-use in your projects
 This is governed under GNU Puplic licence, once adopted/adapted to you project, you should credit the developer as:
-Abudu, D. (2020).
+Abudu, D. and Leloglu, U.M(2020).
 An Earth Engine Tool for Pre-Processing Sentinel-1C (SAR) and Sentinel-2A/B satellite imagery.
 Available [Online]: https://code.earthengine.google.com/?accept_repo=users/dandas/AgricParcels